0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 So why build your own dashboard and why can I use the default or someone else dashboard, oh you could use the default and be done with it but that's not why you're here, you want to be better, you hunt for hackers not the other way around -> BUILD YOU OWN DASHBOARD (For a small scope first -> build dashboard for a VLAN first).

-**The benefit of that is that:**
+**The benefit of that are:**

 - You know what you are looking at, the data source, you know what you are monitoring
-- You can quickly learn how the data in that VLAN or System
+- You can quickly learn how the data in that VLAN or System by looking at the metric that you are set up
 - You can statistically create a baseline (What computer is talking to, how often it does that, and many more questions that you could come up with your own)

+Just like a general or CEO you need glass panel of information ready for you to look at every morning and determined whether shit happend or not

 ### Familiar with the ticketing system